 The Company tests whether goodwill has suffered any impairment on an annual basis.
-For the 2021 reporting period, the recoverable amount of the cash generating units ("CGUs") was determined based on value-in-use calculations which require the use of assumptions.
+For the 2022 reporting period, the recoverable amount of the cash generating units ("CGUs") was determined based on fair value less cost of disposal calculations which require the use of assumptions.
 The calculations use cash flow projections based on financial budgets approved by management.